CliMA/ClimaCoupler.jl/experiments/AMIP/moist_mpi_earth/README.md

         field_of_ones = ones(center_space)
         sum(field_of_ones) ≈ (4*pi*domain_radius^2) * domain_height
         ```
+- Radiation
+    - By default radiation is a `PeriodicCallback` applied in `ClimaAtmos` every 6h.
+This updates the radiation fluxes field, `ᶠradiation_flux`, which itself is applied at every timestep via:
+    ```
+    @.
+Yₜ.c.ρe -= ᶜdivᵥ(ᶠradiation_flux)
+    ```
+    - The TOA fluxes can be accessed via `level(ᶠradiation_flux, end - half)`.
+Their net sum (or imbalance) represents sources and sinks to the earth system and these need to balance the net energy change.
+Ideally the TOA fluxes will balance to near zero.

 ## Performance
 - using `@elapsed` to measure the walltime of the coupling loop